DarkaMaul/fluffy-octo-train/docs/youwannahike.md

 ### Navigation

 As highlighted in the manual, the navigation on the GPT can be challenging.
 We were used of the European (French) trails with regular marks and hard-to-miss paths.
 On the GPT, some sections part are not as easy.
-While it can be fun sometimes (we loved on GPT19 to run over the dunes trying to follow some directions on the GPS), it was also mentally exhausting to check over and over the GPS to find the appropriate direction or to understand where the track is trying to go.
-Our worst experience are not when no trail exist, but when you have about a dozen options and you don't know if you should stick to the track or go with the flow.
+While it can be fun sometimes (we loved on GPT19 to run over the dunes trying to follow some directions on the GPS), it was also mentally exhausting to check over and over the GPS to find the appropriate direction or to understand what the track is trying to go.
+Our worst experiences are not when no trail exist, but when you have about a dozen options and you don't know if you should stick closely to the track or go with the flow.

 ### Speaking Spanish

 During our hike on the GPT, we did not encounter many (if any) english speakers.
 If Iris followed some Spanish lessons during her studies, Alexis never learned the language.
 This language barrier was hard to overcome and he felt he missed something.
 Indeed, every interactions with the locals, which are true highlights of the hikes, were really limited on his side.
 Especially with the somewhat stronger accents in the South.
 In retrospective, we wished we had improved our Spanish level before leaving to enjoy our hike even more.

+### Electricity

+Our GPS model (Garmin Etrex 32X) works with batteries, so it was a must buy item during our ressuply.
+Fortunately, they are found almost everywhere.
+As we had a bad experience with batteries from an unknown brand, we decided to stick to Duracell's one.

+As we initally started our trip without external power bank, we had to manage our smartphone batteries.
+We always kept one of the phone off, and used the other one to take pictures.
+We minimized our phone usage to the maximum, only using the camera and Locus to have a broader overview of the trail.
+Thanks to Android's ultra energy saver mode, it took about 4 to 5 days to completely deplete a battery.

+### Toilets